spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/persistence-acl-feature-configuration.md

 ### AclEntityParentConnectionMetadataTransfer

-The properties of the `AclEntityParentConnectionMetadataTransfer` are described in the table below.
+The properties of the `AclEntityParentConnectionMetadataTransfer` are described in the following table.

 Sometimes, foreign keys are not used to link the child and parent tables, but rather "reference columns".
 As a result, a `AclEntityParentConnectionMetadataTransfer` is available.